All local talent invited to open mic tonight in Ocala

 The Early Bird Ocala Toastmasters Club invites locals, future speakers, comedians, storytellers, and seekers of fame to its open mic night on Friday, June 9, for an evening of fun and the opportunity to meet new members in our community.

-Locals and future speakers will get a chance to tell micro-stories by participating in impromptu speeches known as Table Topics.
+Locals and future speakers will get a chance to tell micro-stories by participating in impromptu speeches known as Table Topics™.

 Gina Hanson will be the Table Topics Master.